erbbri/datsci-capstone/README.md

 ### Our Research Question

-"What do colleges who are closing the racial overrepresentation and underrepresentation gaps at a quicker rate (2009-2017) have in common as opposed to others with continually large gaps?"
+"What do colleges who are closing the racial overrepresentation and underrepresentation gaps at a quicker rate (2009-2017) have in common as opposed to others with constant or increasing gaps"

 ### Our Data